nathansttt/hog2/README.md

 ### Building

-To build the project, you must first download the source code:
+To build the project on the command-line, you must first download the source code:
 `$ git clone https://github.com/nathansttt/hog2.git`

 Then traverse to the build directory with: